Is Carrot Lend Safe?

 How much money is at stake in Carrot Lend?

-Carrot Lend currently holds under $1M in user deposits — small enough that liquidity events could affect exits.
+Carrot Lend currently holds a small TVL — exit liquidity is a real concern at this size.
 Smaller TVL means individual depositors carry a larger share of any loss event, and it can be harder to exit a position quickly during stress.

 What's the worst-case scenario for Carrot Lend?